Aneesh21102001/Social-Media-App-using-Django/README.md

 # Social-Media-App-using-Django

 This is a social media app built with Django.
-It allows users to create posts, comment on posts, like posts, send messages to other users, and receive notifications.
+It allows users to create posts, and like posts.

 Features
 1. User authentication: Users can register, login, and logout.